Isaiah Balat: Career and business

-He was the Vice-President, Nigerian Chamber of Commerce, Industry, Mines and Agriculture(NACCIMA) from 1985 to 1987, Chairman of the British Council (Kaduna/Kano Floors) and a member of the National Council of the Nigerian Stock Exchange, from 1993 to 1996.
+He was the vice-president, Nigerian Chamber of Commerce, Industry, Mines and Agriculture(NACCIMA) from 1985 to 1987, chairman of the British Council (Kaduna/Kano Floors) and a member of the National Council of the Nigerian Stock Exchange, from 1993 to 1996.

-He served as a Non-Executive Director of Guinness Nigeria from 1996 to 1999.
+He served as a non-executive director of Guinness Nigeria from 1996 to 1999.

 Politics and appointments

-Early Political Career
+Early political career

-In 1978, Isaiah Balat was the Chairman of the Nigerian People's Party (NPP) in Kaduna State where he led the coalition that ensured the election of Alhaji Abdulkadir Balarabe Musa as the first civilian governor of Kaduna State in the Second Republic of Nigeria.
+In 1978, Isaiah Balat was the chairman of the Nigerian People's Party (NPP) in Kaduna State where he led the coalition that ensured the election of Alhaji Abdulkadir Balarabe Musa as the first civilian governor of Kaduna State in the Second Republic of Nigeria.

 After the termination of the Nigerian Second Republic, he went back to his private business.
 However, with the advent of party politics during the Gen. Ibrahim Badamasi Babangida’s administration, he joined the Social Democratic Party (SDP) where he was known for his close relationship with the SDP presidential candidate, Chief Moshood Kashimawo Olawale Abiola (MKO).

 Balat continued his involvement in party politics and in 1998, Balat became the Kaduna State Coordinator of the Obasanjo Campaign Organizations.

-Minister for Works and Housing (State)
+Minister for works and housing (state)

 In June 1999, Isaiah Balat was appointed Minister of State for Works and Housing in the cabinet of President Olusegun Obasanjo.
 As Minister of State for Works he discharged oversight duties and supervised projects of the Ministry which included but not limited to: